Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Introduction

-Our final result is the following theorem, which serves as an extension of Proposition~\ref{p:radial_ball} to negative $p$. \begin{thm} Let $g\in \LC^0$.
+and then one can see more clearly that the $p=0$ case of \eqref{eq:unified} follows by taking the limit.

+The following well-known characterization of integrable log-concave functions shows (see, e.g. \cite{BK07}) that $\|\cdot\|_{K_p(g)}$ is finite for $p>0$, and we will demonstrate the $p\in (-1,0)$ case in Lemma~\ref{l:star_body}. \begin{prop} Let $f:\R^n\rightarrow \R_+$ be a non-identically zero, upper semi-continuous, log-concave function.
+The following properties are equivalent: \begin{enumerate} \item[(i)] Integrability: $f \in \LC$, \item[(ii)] Coercivity: there exist constants $A,B>0$ such that \end{enumerate} In particular, $f$ has finite moments of all orders. \end{prop}

+We will use Proposition~\ref{p:integrable} repeatedly, often without explicit reference; for example, when performing integration by parts.
+The following theorem extends Proposition~\ref{p:radial_ball} to $p \in (-1,0)$. \begin{thm} Let $g\in \LC^0$.
 Then, for all $p>-1$, $K_p(g)$ is a convex body; equivalently, $\|\cdot\|_{K_p(g)}$ is a gauge. \end{thm}